PRD: Peer Rank and Discussion Improve Large Language Model based Evaluations: Experiments and Analysis

-\subsection{Datasets}
+\subsubsection{Datasets}

-We select two ``meta-evaluation'' datasets with human annotations for pairwise comparisons, to measure the correlation between our evaluation methods and human judgments.
+We select two ``meta-evaluation'' datasets, LFQA \citep{xu2023critical} and Vicuna80, with human annotations for pairwise comparisons, to measure the correlation between our evaluation methods and human judgments.

-\paragraph{LFQA} \cite{xu2023critical} contains 140 long-form questions across seven domains (e.g. economics, history, and biology) and two candidate answers (from either GPT3 or Human) for each.
-Similar to ELI5~\cite{fan2019eli5}, it contains more recent (i.e. after July 2021) questions from Reddit forums ``r/explainlikeimfive'' and ``r/AskHistorians''.
+\textbf{LFQA} \citep{xu2023critical} contains 140 long-form questions across seven domains (e.g., economics, history, and biology) and two candidate answers (from either GPT3 or Human) for each.
+Similar to ELI5~\citep{fan2019eli5}, it contains more recent (i.e., after July 2021) questions from Reddit forums ``r/explainlikeimfive'' and ``r/AskHistorians''.
 The authors collected expert-level annotations of which answer is better (overall preference).
-Since human preferences vary, authors report expert (dis)agreements, with a Fleiss' $\kappa$~\cite{fleiss1971measuring, fleiss2013statistical} at around 0.5-0.6, and accuracy > 0.8 -- which indicates moderate to substantial agreement.

-\paragraph{Vicuna80} \cite{chiang2023} is a set of 80 open-ended questions from a diverse set of categories, such as roleplay and writing.
-In the QLoRA work~\cite{dettmers2023qlora}, authors annotated pairwise comparison scores (overall preference) across 7 models for each question.
-The scores include 0, 1, 2 which correspond to tie, model 1 wins, and model 2 wins.
-We select pairwise comparison annotations of 4 models' answers (i.e. GPT4, ChatGPT-3.5., Bard, Vicuna-13b).
-To make our study more comprehensive, we add recent proprietary language models such as Claude\footnote{ \url{https://www.anthropic.com/index/introducing-claude}}.
+\textbf{Vicuna80} \citep{chiang2023} is a set of 80 open-ended questions, which spans 9 categories and covers a wide range of tasks, including question answering, email writing, math problems, etc. In the QLoRA work~\citep{dettmers2023qlora}, authors annotated pairwise comparison scores (overall preference) across 7 models for each question.
+The scores include 0, 1, 2, which correspond to tie, model 1 wins, and model 2 wins respectively.
+We select pairwise comparison annotations of 4 models' answers (i.e., GPT4, ChatGPT-3.5., PaLM-2, Vicuna-13b).
+To make our study more comprehensive, we add recent proprietary language models such as Claude.
 Specifically, we also annotate pairwise comparisons between Claude's answers and the other 4 models'.
-We term this more complete version of the dataset Vicuna80.
+We term this a more complete version of the dataset Vicuna80.
 More details about the annotation process are provided in Appendix \ref{sec:annotation_detail}.
-Since answers to open-ended questions are even harder to compare, the annotators achieve fair agreement.
+Since answers to open-ended questions are even harder to compare, the annotators achieve a fair agreement.